On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: EXPERIMENTS

 \section{EXPERIMENTS}

-\looseness=-1See \cref{sec:experiment_details} for more details on all experiments.
+See \cref{sec:experiment_details} for more details on all experiments.
+The source code can be found under \href{https://github.com/PhilippFaller/RedundancyInGraphDiscovery}{\url{https://github.com/PhilippFaller/RedundancyInGraphDiscovery}}.
 In the first experiment, we checked the hypothesis that empirical tests rarely contradict the Graphoid axioms.
 To this end, we generated synthetic data from a multivariate Gaussian distribution with four variables and conducted several CI-tests.
 Before each test, we check with the \texttt{Z3} solver \citep{z3} whether the result is already implied by the previous tests via Graphoid axioms.
 If so, we track what result the axioms imply and the resulting $p$-value of a CI-test.
-As we can see in \cref{fig:p_values_redundant}, the $p$-values mostly follow the predictions (where the red line indicates the confidence level $0.01$).
-This corroborates our hypothesis that Graphoid-redundant tests provide little additional information and could thus give a false impression of evidence.
+As we can see in \cref{fig:p_values_redundant}, the $p$-values mostly follow the predictions (where the red line indicates the significance level $0.01$).
+This corroborates our hypothesis that GA-redundant tests provide little additional information and could thus give a false impression of evidence.

-\looseness=-1In the next experiments, we use purely graphically redundant tests to evaluate a model.
+In the next experiments, we thus exclude GA-redundant tests from the evaluation of our model.
 In the former, we synthetically generated two datasets with four binary variables.
 One follows the DAG with edges $X\leftarrow W\to Y$ and $X\to Z\leftarrow Y$, while the other one follows the undirected model with the same skeleton.
-We then learn a DAG and an undirected model with the procedures described in \cref{prop:protocol_graph_markovian,prop:markov_network_markovian} and identify purely graphically redundant CI-statements using \cref{prop:sufficient_cond_non_graphoid}.
+We then learn a DAG and an undirected model with the procedures described in \cref{prop:protocol_graph_markovian,prop:markov_network_markovian} and identify GA-redundant CI-statements using \cref{prop:coupling,prop:markov_network_markovian,prop:protocol_graph_markovian}.
 We then check whether they hold empirically in the data. \Cref{fig:graphically_redundant_two_datasets} shows the fraction of these tests where the graphical implication and the empirical tests disagree.
 We can see that the models tend to make fewer wrong predictions when they match the respective data-generating process (green) than the other model (blue).